fluttered-book/fluttered-book.github.io/content/docs/testing/widget-tests.md

 Many apps got text fields.
 They are used in forms, for search etc.

-Imagine you have an app where you can enter a name to make it show a greeting.
+Say you have an app where you can enter a name to make it show a greeting.

+<iframe width="100%" height="200px" src="https://fluttered-book.github.io/widget_testing_examples/#text"></iframe>

+You could write a test for it like this:

 ```dart
 testWidgets("Entering a name shows a greeting", (tester) async {